Rights Respecting Schools Award

 The Award recognises a school’s achievement in putting the United Nations Convention on the Rights of the Child into practice within the school and beyond.

 In order to achieve the award, we have a steering group of students who are led by our Assistant Headteacher, Ms Osborne.
-The steering group works on developing the rights of our students through active participation in projects and leading the work towards the Bronze award.
-Through this work we will continue to build a community at Eltham Hill where children’s rights are learned, taught, practiced, respected, protected and promoted.
+The steering group works on developing the rights of our students through active participation in projects and leading the work towards the Gold award.
+We are also working as a school to develop the use of rights in lessons, by referring to them all the time and discussing their impact.
+Through this work we will continue to build a community at Eltham Hill where children’s rights are learned, taught, practised, respected, protected and promoted.

 If you would like to know more about Rights Respecting Schools, please scan the QR code below.